peterboehm/mod-licenses/README.md

 grails -Dgrails.env=dbGen dbm-generate-gorm-changelog my-new-changelog.groovy

+## Running using grails run-app with the vagrant provided postgres

+grails -port 8081 -Dgrails.env=vagrant-db run-app

 ## Troubleshooting

 This module runs on port 8081 when run from the run_external_reg.sh script, and this port is the assumed default for the deployment descriptor.
 This is so that